maveius/symfony3/README.md

 Symfony 3.0 REST API Project Recruitment Test Task
 ## Task
-Your task is to create api for TODO list
+Your task is to create API for TODO list

 GET - list of todos